sst/guide/_chapters/create-a-dynamodb-table.md

 ### About DynamoDB

 Amazon DynamoDB is a fully managed NoSQL database that provides fast and predictable performance with seamless scalability.
-Similar to other database, DynamoDB stores data in tables.
+Similar to other databases, DynamoDB stores data in tables.
 Each table contains multiple items, and each item is composed of one or more attributes.

 ### Create Table